Ruby

 What does the name Ruby mean?

-Ruby is a Latin name meaning "Red Precious Stone."
-Ruby is a sparkling Latin name referring to the precious red gemstone.
-In ancient cultures, rubies were believed to hold the power of life.
-It's a beautiful choice for parents who value latin heritage and meaningful names.
+Ruby is a Latin name meaning "Red Gemstone."
+Ruby is a vibrant name that evokes the beauty of the red gemstone it represents.
+It experienced a surge in popularity during the early 20th century, peaking in the U. It's a beautiful choice for parents who value latin heritage and meaningful names.

 Is Ruby a popular baby name?

-Ruby is very popular, currently ranking around #45 in the United States.
+Ruby is moderately popular, currently ranking around #55 in the United States.
 Its consistent popularity shows lasting appeal.

 What are good middle names for Ruby?